geohackweek/raster/_episodes/02-rasterconcepts.md

 questions:
 - "What is a raster?"
 - "What sorts of information does a raster typically model?"
-- "What are the major charateristics of a raster dataset?"
+- "What are the major characteristics of a raster dataset?"
 - "What assumptions does the format imply?"

 objectives:
 - Understand the raster data model

 keypoints:
-- Gridded data that vary in space and time are common in many geospatial applcations
+- Gridded data that vary in space and time are common in many geospatial applications
 - Specialized tools are needed to accommodate the complexity and size of many raster datasets
 - Some image formats have been adapted to store spatial metadata